tomasfabian/Joker/README.md

 ## See:
 https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency

 Following package is based on christiandelbianco's SqlTableDependency.

-SqlTableDependencyProvider provides periodic reconnection in case of any error like lost connection etc.
+SqlTableDependency.Extension.SqlTableDependencyProvider provides periodic reconnections in case of any error, like lost connection etc.

+Currently there are 3 LifetimeScopes:
+## ConnectionScope:
+in case that the connection is lost, database objects will be deleted after timeout period or during disposal.
+During all reconnections the database objects are newly (re)created.

+## UniqueScope:
+in case that the connection is lost, database objects will be deleted only after timeout period.
+After reconnection the database objects are recreated only in case, that the conversation handle does not exist anymore.
+Otherwise the database objects are preserved and reused.
+If the application was closed and the conversation was not cleaned it will be reused after app restarts.

+## ApplicationScope:
+in case that the connection is lost, database objects will be deleted only after timeout period.
+After reconnection the database objects are recreated in case that the conversation handle does not exist anymore.
+Otherwise the database objects are preserved and reused.
+If the application was closed the conversation will not continue after app restart.

 ## Basic usage:
 ```C#